ShaneOss/spfx-40-fantastics-Sppro/README.md

 # SPFx Fantastic 40 Web Parts
-*important* currently its only working with > node 12..
+*Important:* currently its only working with > node 12..
 I use node 11.15.0 using NVM to switch between node version..
 Hoping to fix this issue in the future.

 I've forked this project to try and keep it active.